AnnMarieW/dash-quickstart/README.md

  __[Quickstart Cheatsheets](https://github.com/AnnMarieW/dash-quickstart/tree/master/quickstart-cheatsheets)__
    - A collection of minimal apps to get you started.
-These are especially useful for making small sample apps to try different features or component properties.
+These are useful for making small sample apps to try different features or component properties.

  __[Tips & Tricks and code snippets](https://github.com/AnnMarieW/dash-quickstart/tree/master/tips-tricks-and-code-snippets)__